 How to Care for a Facial Injury at Home

 When recovering from facial trauma, easy does it!
 Rest whenever you feel tired.
-Getting adequate sleep will greatly improve your recovery.
+Make sure to get adequate sleep to improve recovery.
 We suggest sleeping with your head up using 2 to 3 pillows.
-Sleeping with your head up in a reclining chair can also be helpful.
+Sleeping with your head up, either raised on pillows or perhaps on a reclining chair, can also be helpful.

-Avoid any activities that may reinjure your face and jaw until your doctor says it’s okay.
+Avoid any activities that may reinjure your face and jaw until we tell you it’s okay.
 Talk to your doctor about when it is safe for you to drive again, what approach you should take with speaking and eating.
 Every patient’s case is different and requires a doctor-customized approach to care.

 Follow your doctor’s instructions for brushing your teeth and other oral care.
 You may require a special diet of soft foods or soup for a time.
-You may have to drink your meals through a straw.
+For a time, you may need to use a straw to drink soups and other liquids.

 We recommend drinking plenty of fluids.
 Keep a water bottle or glass of water on hand, using a straw if necessary.
 You need to avoid dehydration to encourage recovery.